 Of all the solo exhibitions done by you over the years, which one felt most difficult and satisfying?

 Liu Bolin: I admire JR [French artist and photographer] and his work.
 I’m thrilled that I have had the opportunity to collaborate with him.
 JR primarily focuses on the lives of ordinary people through his works.
-In one of the series by JR incorporating eyes, his concept for this series is to search for things with the eyes, while my work incorporates the idea of trying to hide into the background.
+In one of the series of photographs by JR incorporating eyes, his concept for this series is to search for things with the eyes, while my work incorporates the idea of trying to hide into the background.
 In this way, our concepts are in opposition to each other.
 What I wanted to express is that there would always be something that people couldn’t find out, although they put tremendous effort into it.
 I think the work is a great collaboration both conceptually and artistically between the distinctive ideas from both JR and I.

 What needs to change in the current educational system to help students influence by visual arts?